cypress-io/cypress-documentation/source/zh-cn/guides/guides/network-requests.md

 With Cypress, by adding a {% url `cy.wait()` wait %}, you can more easily pinpoint your specific problem.
 If the response never came back, you'll receive an error like this:

-{% img /img/guides/clear-source-of-failure.png "Wait Failure" %}
+{% imgTag /img/guides/clear-source-of-failure.png "Wait Failure" %}

 Now we know exactly why our test failed.
 It had nothing to do with the DOM.
 Instead we can see that either our request never went out or a request went out to the wrong URL.